 To use the online voter registration system you must have a current and valid Hawai‘i Driver's license or Hawai‘i state ID.

-Online registration form (in English, Chinese and Ilocano)
+Online registration form (in English, Chinese, Tagalog, and Ilocano)

 Refer to the box below for information about ID requirements.

-You are not required to choose a political party affiliation when registering to vote.
+You are not required to indicate a political party affiliation when registering to vote.

 To update registration after a move, name change, or change of political party affiliation, use the voter registration form.

-The Clerk's office in each town maintains the voter rolls.
+The Clerk's office in each county maintains the voter rolls.
 To remove someone from a voter roll, contact the local Clerk's office.

-For online voter registration, a Hawaii drivers license or state ID is required.
+For online voter registration, a Hawaiʻi drivers license or state ID is required, and you must enter your Social Security number.

 A provisional ballot is used: